vigneshkpmg/OpenTelemetry/README.md

 Its a list of sample applications involving interactions between each other to mimic the behaviour of a micro services.
 This application uses 2 types of communication for interaction, one is rest based http protocol and other one is asynchronous communication using kafka.
+The goal is to build micro service observability stack with dot.net and not to design API's, so the example API are not the right way to design!!

 1. It uses open telemetry API and its Dot.net SDK for tracing.
 2. It uses available open telemetry instrumentation library for asp.et core, http calls and SQL etc.